MaybeShewill-CV/machine-learning-package/README.md

 cmake ..
 make -j
 ```
 This will compile a binary file.
-You can modified the main_test.cpp and the CMakeLists.txt file to compile different machine learning method binary file.
+You can modified the main_test.cpp and the CMakeLists.txt file to compile different machine learning model binary file.
+And you can write your own derived trainer class to adaptive your own data format.

 ## Usage
 #### Gaussian Mixture Model for clustering